chrisdew/tcpghost/README.md

 TCP Ghost
 =========

-A drop-in replacement for net.createServer which uses pcap to create ghost connections (also known as tees or clones).
+A drop-in replacement for NodeJS's net.createServer which uses pcap to create ghost connections (also known as tees or clones).

 Scope